Trump pushes racial division, flouts virus rules at Rushmore | WTOP

 Trump has presided over a several large-crowd events — in Tulsa, Oklahoma, and at an Arizona megachurch — even as health officials warn against large gatherings and recommend face masks and social distancing.
 He plans a July Fourth celebration on the National Mall in Washington despite health concerns from D.C.’s mayor.
 Trump and Melania Trump plan to host events from the White House South Lawn and from the Ellipse.

-Associated Press writers Jill Colvin and Aamer Madhani in Washington and Todd Richmond in Madison, Wis., contributed to this report.
+Madhani reported from Washington.
+Associated Press writers Jill Colvin in Washington and Todd Richmond in Madison, Wisconsin, contributed to this report.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.